labex-labs/open-source-labs/rust/rust-book/lab-ch14-03-cargo-workspaces/step3.md

 add_one = { path = "../add_one" }
 ```

-Cargo doesn’t assume that crates in a workspace will depend on each other, so
-we need to be explicit about the dependency relationships.
+Cargo doesn't assume that crates in a workspace will depend on each other, so we need to be explicit about the dependency relationships.

-Next, let’s use the `add_one` function (from the `add_one` crate) in the
-`adder` crate.
-Open the `adder/src/main.rs` file and add a `use` line at the
-top to bring the new `add_one` library crate into scope.
-Then change the `main`
-function to call the `add_one` function, as in Listing 14-7.
+Next, let's use the `add_one` function (from the `add_one` crate) in the `adder` crate.
+Open the `adder/src/main.rs` file and add a `use` line at the top to bring the new `add_one` library crate into scope.
+Then change the `main` function to call the `add_one` function, as in Listing 14-7.

 Filename: `adder/src/main.rs`